So a few days ago, a friend asked me how did I know Ace was the one. It’s funny how I was unable to grasp an answer to that familiar question.

 DON’T go when you have terrible and unbearable cramps.

-When you have painful red days, or maybe you always experience cramps on your period, then you really have to think about it.
-There are pain relievers available but if they don’t work for you, I suggest you don’t go.
-Because you are not only going to make yourself uncomfortable but you might inconvenience your colleagues, too.
+When you have painful red days, or maybe you always experience cramps on your period, then you have to think about it carefully.
+While strenuous exercises like hiking or trekking relieve the cramps for some women, it worsens for others.
+Sure, there are pain relievers available but if they don’t work for you, I suggest you don’t go.
+Because you are not only going to make yourself uncomfortable, but you might inconvenience your colleagues, too.

 DON’T be ashamed about it.